percwg/perc-wg/double/draft-ietf-perc-double.md

 # Use with Other RTP Mechanisms

-There are some RTP related extensions that need special consideration to be used by the relay due to the end-to-end protection of the RTP.
+There are some RTP related extensions that need special consideration to be used by a relay when using the double transform due to the end-to-end protection of the RTP.

 ## RTX